cce/specs/src/ledger/ledger-block.md

 The block's _congestion tax_ measures network congestion.
-It is stored in msgpack field `ct` as a fixed-point value in millionths, and is derived deterministically from the previous block's _load_ and _congestion tax_: it rises when the previous block was more than half full and falls when it was less than half full.
+It is stored in msgpack field `ct` as a fixed-point value in millionths, and is derived deterministically from the previous block's _load_ and _congestion tax_: it rises when the previous block was more than half full, falls when it was less than half full, and remains unchanged when it was exactly half full.
+The congestion tax currently does not affect the fee required by any transaction.

 Let \\( L \\) and \\( C \\) be the _load_ and _congestion tax_ of the previous block,
 and let